abanoubha/img2txt_app/README.md

 Install the img2txt app from Google Play:
 <https://play.google.com/store/apps/details?id=com.softwarepharaoh.img2txt>

-## Why opensource ?

-I created the app to be available to all people who need it, all the time, everywhere.
-I'd like to create a developer community to maintain the app indefinitely.

 ## documented fixes

 Google Play : "This App Bundle contains native code, and you've not uploaded debug symbols.
 We recommend you upload a symbol file to make your crashes and ANRs easier to analyze and debug.
 Learn More".
 I documented [the fix on my tech blog here](https://abanoubhanna.com/posts/upload-symbol-file-google-play-publisher/).